kk-spartans/scholars-cup/05 - If At First You Fall, Try, Try Again/04 - Should librarians restart civilization—or someone else.md

 Two words — the [Internet Archive](archive.org).
 They archive ***everything***; physical and digital.
 They have tankers filled with physical donated books, dvds, cds, anything rare or unique.
 And walls of data centers filled with tape, hdds, and ssds.

-Anything from youtube in 2009 to an old ms dos CD from the 1990s, they have it
+Anything from youtube in 2009 to an old ms dos CD from the 1990s, they have it if someone uploaded or donated it.

+Librarians mostly do the same, but not at the same level — I feel like this profession should be left to archivists.